All the Times Black People (Actually) Infiltrated the Ku Klux Klan

 As with most films based on real-life events, BlacKkKlansman does take liberties, some unnecessary and misleading.
 A beating of Stallworth by white policemen who fail to recognize him as working undercover is fiction, as is the storyline of one of the Klansmen fingering his double as a cop.
 Another invention (spoiler alert) is a bombing incident at the movie’s climax.
 And while both the book and film portray the Klan as mostly feckless, along the lines of the bumbling Stalag 13 crew in Hogan Heroes, the group is extremely dangerous and murderous in real life.

 Yet they’ve made mistakes, and there have been successful infiltrators, long before Stallworth.
 Beginning in the 1920s, Walter White was able to extract crucial information from Klan sympathizers and enablers.
 The pale-skinned, blond, blue-eyed NAACP executive secretary could easily go between the black and white worlds.
-Though he could pass any eyeball test, White identified as colored.
+Though he could pass any eyeball test, White identified as coloured.

 White investigated numerous lynchings and race riots, which he shared with NAACP lawyers and publicized widely in seeking a federal anti-lynching bill, which today still hasn’t passed.